DanLEE278/DeepLearning.AI-TensorFlow-Developer/README.md

 3. Natural Language Processing in TensorFlow
 4. Sequences, Time Series and Prediction

-Each file will contain everyday class materials and personal note being made during the course It has been uploaded to record the study
+Each file will contain everyday class materials and personal note being made during the course.
+It has been uploaded to record the study.